Motherpeace Round Tarot Cards Suit of Swords

 Motherpeace Interpretation by Karen Vogel, One of the Original Artists

-This excellent book by one of the Motherpeace Tarot Artists, take interpretation of the cards and give a plethora of ideas.
+This excellent book by one of the Motherpeace Tarot artists, takes interpretation of the cards and give a plethora of ideas.
 You can't read any tarot cards well if you don't study the more advanced material.
 It's interesting reading that you will love, as I do.
 By "Rituals" she is not speaking of spells, I don't do spells.
-These are helpful and healthful exercises for women represented in the cards.
+These are helpful meditations, and healthful exercises for women represented in the cards.

 Motherpeace Tarot Cards Suit of Swords

 Swords have much to do with power, and are usually at work all around us in the world, through institutions like school, church, the media, and peer groups.
 The appearance of Swords is a warning to use discernment, to be careful how mental energies are being used.
 Try to step back from problems and sort out illusions, habits and negative mental patterns which could be making things worse.
 Mental clarity aids in tackling problems, helping to shift strategies, to recognize limitations, and help focus on a single issue when necessary.

 In the Motherpeace images, Swords are depicted as the Aryan race and Europeans who came to the Mediterranean and Asia Minor with their ideas that light is good and dark is bad.
 This forced indigenous cultures to give up their allegiance to the Mother, and worship Male Sun gods who represented aggression.
 But these Swords also portray the Amazon intention of fighting back against invaders, by using bold intellect.
 Light yellows and greens reflect the mental powers of Swords.
 They have potential for abstract thought and concepts, power for clear sight, and also represent logic.
 Swords aid those who can see into the future with their special powers, and at their best, stand for the power of the mind to cut through what is false and to uncover the Truth.